 - Device ID-Identifier of the neighboring device ID. - System Name-Name of the neighboring device ID. - Local Interface-Interface number of port through which frame arrived. - Advertisement Version-Version of CDP. - Time to Live-Time interval (in seconds) after which the information for this neighbor is deleted. - Capabilities-Primary functions of the device.
 The capabilities are indicated by two octets.
 Bits 0 through 7 indicate Other, Repeater, Bridge, WLAN AP, Router, Telephone, DOCSIS cable device, and station respectively.
-Bits 8 through 15 are reserved. - Platform-Identifier of the neighbors platform. - Neighbor Interface-Interface number of the neighbor through which frame arrived. - Native VLAN-Neighbors native VLAN.

-- Application-Name of application running on the neighbor. - Duplex-Whether neighbors interface is half or full duplex. - Addresses-Neighbors addresses. - Power Drawn-Amount of power consumed by neighbor on the interface. - Version-Neighbors software version.
+Bits 8 through 15 are reserved. - Platform-Identifier of the neighbors platform. - Neighbor Interface-Interface number of the neighbor through which frame arrived. - Native VLAN-Neighbors native VLAN. - Duplex-Whether neighbors interface is half or full duplex. - Addresses-Neighbors addresses. - Power Drawn-Amount of power consumed by neighbor on the interface. - Version-Neighbors software version.